On the phase structure of driven quantum systems

 We now establish these phases for the binary periodic drive \beq H(t) = \eeq

-For $J_z=0$ and $h_i=h$, $J_i=J$ these are, essentially, the free fermion drives considered in Refs.~\onlinecite{Bastidas2012, Thakurathi:2013dt}.
 Fig.~\ref{Fig:DrivenPi}(a) shows the uniform, non-interacting phase diagram with the four possible driven Ising phases.
 The phases labeled `$0$' and ` $\pi$' have edge Majorana modes at quasienergies $0$ and $\pi/T$ respectively.
 With disorder and localization, these phases display long-range SG eigenstate order in the correlators (\ref{eq:corr}) for both $A = x, y$.
 Moreover, in the $\pi$-SG phase, the time dependence of the $C_{xx}$ and $C_{yy}$ correlators over the period is non-trivially correlated: their magnitudes must cross twice during a period.
 Thus, in this phase, the axis of SG order rotates by an angle $\pi$ about the $z$-axis during the period which can be intuitively understood by thinking semi-classically about the drive \eqref{eq:piDrive} at the extremal boundaries of the phase diagram shown in Fig.~\ref{Fig:DrivenPi}(a).
-As before, without localization, only one of the Floquet eigenstates will display long-range order in the $0, \pi$ phases.
+A referee has noted that this sign reversal of the order parameter and thus doubling of the period (also found previously in \cite{AC_TC}), provides a potential Floquet realization of a time crystal \cite{WilczekTC, OshikawaTC}.
+As before, without localization, only one of the Floquet eigenstates(analogous to the ground state) will display long-range order in the $0, \pi$ phases.
 The other two phases, labeled PM and $0\pi$, have no long-range order and are respectively dual to the $0$ and $\pi$ phases.

 We now turn to numerically identifying the localized $\pi$ phase with disorder and interactions.
-We pick $h_i T_1$ uniformly from the interval $(1.512, 1.551)$ and $J_i T_2$ from $(0.393, 1.492)$, so that all pairs of values $(h_i T_1, J_j T_2)$ lie in the $\pi/T$ Majorana region of the free uniform chains.
+We pick $T=1, T_2 = \pi/2$ and $h_i T_1$ uniformly from the interval $(1.512, 1.551)$ and $J_i T_2$ from $(0.393, 1.492)$, so that all pairs of values $(h_i T_1, J_j T_2)$ lie in the $\pi/T$ Majorana region of the free uniform chains.
 We have confirmed that the free fermion disordered drive exhibits $\pi/T$ Majoranas for open chains while all other modes are localized in the bulk.
 In Fig 2b we examine stability to interactions via $\langle r \rangle$ and clearly observe a transition around $J_z \approx 0.1$, with the small $J_z$ regime being the MBL phase we seek.